trieustats/thesis-project/README.md

 3. If students **spend 2.5 months taking a certain class at the center, they will be expected to have an increase of 0.395 in their IELTS performance.** In this regard, female students are likely to perform better than their male peers as their study time increases.

 ## Visualization
-The figures are readable to color-blind people using the rcartocolor package.
+The figures are readable to color-blind people with the help of rcartocolor package.